dpetrini/two-views-classifier/README.md

 # two-views-classifier
 Two Views breast cancer classifier.
 Two view classifier for breast cancer.
 This is the inference code of the EfficientNet-based classifier to classify the two mammography views at once.
 It was trained in CBIS-DDSM dataset with original test split.
 It means that any pair of mammograms in test set can be used in this inference.

+### Breaking News!
+Third Update [year 2026]

+The full source code for our two-view breast cancer classifiers — an evolution of the work presented in our published papers — is now available as a new public repository: [https://github.com/dpetrini/multiple-view-src](https://github.com/dpetrini/multiple-view-src).

 ### Second Update [year 2025]

 Now we have new paper that extends this work: